-Independent Accountant's Report on Compliance with Local Government Investment Policies
+Independent Accountant's Report

-We have examined the Hillsborough County, Florida, Tax Collector's (the Tax Collector's) compliance with the local government investment policy requirements of Section 218.415, Florida Statutes, during the period October 1, 2021 to September 30, 2022.
-Management of the Tax Collector is responsible for the Tax Collector's compliance with the specific requirements.
+We have examined the Hillsborough County, Florida, Tax Collector's (the Tax Collector) compliance with the local government investment policy requirements of Section 218.415, Florida Statutes, during the period October 1, 2022 to September 30, 2023.
+Management of the Tax Collector is responsible for the Tax Collector's compliance with the specified requirements.
 Our responsibility is to express an opinion on the Tax Collector's compliance with the specified requirements based on our examination.

-Our examination was conducted in accordance with attestation standards established by the American Institute of Certified Public Accountants.
+Our examination was conducted in accordance with attestation standards established by the AICPA.
 Those standards require that we plan and perform the examination to obtain reasonable assurance about whether the Tax Collector complied, in all material respects, with the specified requirements referenced above.
 An examination involves performing procedures to obtain evidence about whether the Tax Collector complied with the specified requirements.
 The nature, timing and extent of the procedures selected depend on our judgment, including an assessment of the risks of material noncompliance, whether due to fraud or error.
-We believe that the evidence obtained is sufficient and appropriate to provide a reasonable basis for our opinion.
+We believe that the evidence we obtained is sufficient and appropriate to provide a reasonable basis for our opinion.